Medical Information

 Two cases consistent with drug induced liver injury (defined as concurrent elevations in ALT or AST greater than or equal to 3×ULN with total bilirubin greater than 2×ULN and alkaline phosphatase less than 2×ULN) have occurred without alternative causes.
 This represented 2 out 1711 patients in BOSULIF clinical trials.

-In the 268 patients from the safety population in the randomized clinical trial in patients with newly-diagnosed CML in the BOSULIF treatment group, the incidence of ALT elevation was 68.3% and AST elevation was 56.0%.
-Of patients who experienced transaminase elevations of any grade, 73% experienced their first event within the first 3 months.
+In the 268 adult patients from the safety population in the randomized clinical trial in patients with newly-diagnosed CML in the BOSULIF treatment group, the incidence of ALT elevation was 68.3% and increased AST was 56%.
+Of patients who experienced increased transaminases of any grade, 73% experienced their first increase within the first 3 months.
 The median time to onset of increased ALT and AST was 29 and 56 days, respectively, and the median duration was 19 and 15 days, respectively.

-Among the 546 patients in a single-arm study in patients with CML who were resistant or intolerant to prior therapy, the incidence of ALT elevation was 53.3% and AST elevation was 46.7%.
+Among the 546 adult patients in a single-arm study in patients with CML who were resistant or intolerant to prior therapy, the incidence of increased ALT was 53.3% and AST elevation was 46.7%.
 Sixty percent of the patients experienced an increase in either ALT or AST.
-Most cases of transaminase elevations in this study occurred early in treatment; of patients who experienced transaminase elevations of any grade, more than 81% experienced their first event within the first 3 months.
+Most cases of transaminase elevations in this study occurred early in treatment; of patients who experienced increased transaminases of any grade, more than 81% experienced their first increase within the first 3 months.
 The median time to onset of increased ALT and AST was 22 and 29 days, respectively, and the median duration for each was 21 days.

 Perform hepatic enzyme tests monthly for the first 3 months of BOSULIF treatment and as clinically indicated.
 In patients with transaminase elevations, monitor liver enzymes more frequently.
 Withhold, dose reduce, or discontinue BOSULIF as necessary [see Dosage and Administration (2.3) and Adverse Reactions (6)].